 What if I am very slow in the group?

-Before we depart all your left over luggage is to be deposited in the safety store which is made available by the hotels itself, make sure you get a baggage tag from the hotel.
-The hotel has safe deposit box for your valuables or you can give it away to Nepal Pyramids office and can claim it effortlessly on your departure, though our group leaders will be there to assist you.
+Before we depart all your leftover luggage is to be deposited in the safety store which is made available by the hotel itself, make sure you get a baggage tag from the hotel.
+The hotel has a safe deposit box for your valuables or you can give it away to the Nepal Pyramids office and can claim it effortlessly on your departure, though our group leaders will be there to assist you.

-What is the weight limitation on domestic flights?
+What is the weight limitation on domestic flights in Nepal?

 What is the drinking water facility like?

-What is the food and accommodation like while on trek?
+What is the food and accommodation like while on Nepal mountain trekking?

-Depending on the weight restriction on most international airlines and limitation of 15kg in our domestic airlines it’s always wise to minimize your weight limitation.
-However, you will receive a trip dossier with specific detail list on what you need to bring.
-While on trek you will be carrying your day pack containing your valuables and essential gear for the day, whereas your entire gear goes into the company provided duffel bag to which you will have access only once you get to your destination.
+Depending on the weight restriction on most international airlines and the limitation of 15kg in our domestic airlines it’s always wise to minimize your weight limitation.
+However, you will receive a trip dossier with a specific detailed list of what you need to bring.
+While on trek you will be carrying your day pack containing your valuables and essential gear for the day, whereas your entire gear goes into the company-provided duffel bag to which you will have access only once you get to your destination.

 What are common mountain ailments?

-What is the tipping guideline for leaders and porter?
+What is the tipping guideline for leaders and porters?

-How do I book a trip with Nepal Pyramids?
+How do I book a trip to Nepal With Nepal Pyramids Trekking & Climbing?

-You can simply select the desired trip and contact us in the given e-mail address to exchange any queries.
+You can simply select the desired trip and contact us at the given e-mail address to exchange any queries.
 We are very pleased to entertain you with any of your requirements and inquiries.
-Finally all you have to do is finish our booking form and pay non-refundable US$200 per person as a confirmation deposit which will be deducted while paying the remaining trip cost in Kathmandu.
+Finally, all you have to do is finish our booking form and pay a non-refundable US$200 per person as a confirmation deposit which will be deducted while paying the remaining trip cost in Kathmandu.

-Since the bank charges 4% extras over any bank cards payments which are quite high, we request you to pay your remaining payment in cash or Travellers Cheques.
+Since the bank charges 4% extras over any bank card payments which is quite high, we request you to pay your remaining payment in cash.